rokubop/parrot_tester/README.md

 # Parrot Tester

+Parrot Tester is a tool to help you analyze your parrot noises by providing details of each frame.

-Say "parrot tester" to open a UI for testing parrot power, f0, f1, and f2 (formants).
+Say "parrot tester" to toggle the UI and start testing!

+## Prerequisites
+- Talon beta
+- A `parrot_integration.py` file anywhere in your Talon user directory (will be auto discovered)
+- A `patterns.json` file anywhere in your Talon user directory (will be auto discovered)

 ## Installation

-Download or clone this repository + [talon-ui-elements](https://github.com/rokubop/talon-ui-elements) into your Talon user directory.
+Download or clone this repository into your Talon user directory.
+This tool depends on the `talon-ui-elements` library for the UI, so we will clone that as well.

 ```bash
 # mac and linux